mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

 Engineer by trade this is was first PC build, so I was a little nervous that I was going to mess something up and end up with a $400 scrap heap.
 Fortunately, everything went fairly smoothly.
-The only hiccup I encountered is that the original power supply I chose ([a fanless 350W from Sparkle](http://pcpartpicker.com/part/sparkle-power-supply-fsp35060gnv)) died within 5 minutes of turning it on.
+The only hiccup I encountered was when the original power supply I chose ([a fanless 350W from Sparkle](http://pcpartpicker.com/part/sparkle-power-supply-fsp35060gnv)) died within 5 minutes of turning it on.
 I returned it and got the Antec listed above with no regrets.

-Honestly, the build went really smoothly.
-It was a simple matter of following some manuals and plugging the right wires into the right places.
+Overall, the build went smoothly.
+It was a simple matter of following the various manuals and plugging the right wires into the right places.
 No black magic here.

 <div style="text-align: center;">